virtualsachin/virtualsachin/README.md

 - 👋 Hi, I’m @virtualsachin
-- 👀 I’m interested in ...Networ, Security, Vitualization, Cloud and Automation
+- 👀 I’m interested in ...Network, Security, Vitualization, Cloud and Automation
 - 🌱 I’m currently learning ...
 Ansible and Teraform
 - 💞️ I’m looking to collaborate on ...
 Nested SDDC Lab deployements
 - 📫 How to reach me ...me@virtualsach.in